AbhiMMenon/SG-LEM/README.md

 ## (optional) userField library function

-Minor bug in RMS  calculated by OpenFOAM leads to negative values.
-Use this if using an earlier version of OpenFOAM-9 compiled from source before bug fix.
+Major bug in RMS  calculated by OpenFOAM leads to negative values.
+Use this if using an earlier version of OpenFOAM-9 compiled from source, i.e, before bug-fix/patch.

-1. Ensure `OpenFOAM` environment variables are sourced, as before
+1. Ensure `$FOAM` and `sourceRC` environment variables are sourced, as before
 2. Ensure `$(FOAM_USER_LIBBIN)` is valid, as before

         cd trunk/foam9/userField